BenjaminLawson/PeerTunes/README.md

 ### Problems
  - Can't have persistant rooms
  - Can't store points (without trusting client)
- - Can't reserve usernames/accounts
+ - Can't reserve usernames/accounts (but can still confirm identities with keys)
- - Max peer connection limit (unknown)
+ - Max peer connection limit (unknown, possible to overcome with Scuttlebutt)
  - Max amount of peers host can support (unknown)
  - More open to abuse / security issues
+ - Uses new technology (WebRTC, MediaSource) not supported by some browsers (Chrome has everything, Firefox is missing MediaSource)
 ### Alternatives (AKA why this project needs to exist)
  - ~~TurnTable.fm~~ ($7 - 7.5M seed funding) [Bankrupt]
   https://techcrunch.com/2013/11/22/turntable-fm-shutting-down-so-company-can-focus-on-turntable-live-events-platform/